getredash/website/website/_kb/user-guide/dashboards/dashboard-editing.md

 ## Creating a Dashboard

 A dashboard lets you combine visualizations and text boxes that provide context with your data.
-Want to know more?
-Keep reading!

 ![](/assets/images/docs/gifs/dashboards/dashboards.gif)